2018 reissue of the 2016 Hardcover Edition (now Sold-Out), revamped & re-edited.

 5.25 x 8.5 inches.
 392 pages.
 German Binding.
 Velvet Matte (Scuff Free) & UV Selective Gloss finish on Cover.
 Thoroughly illustrated throughout by Lupe Vasconcelos, Fine typography, printed on Rolland Opaque Natural 140M quality paper.

-Cyclic Law is now the official European Distributor of Canada’s Anathema Publishing Ltd.
+CYCLIC LAW is now the official European Distributor of Anathema Publishing Ltd. Please enjoy the substantial savings on shipping!

 RETURN & REFUND POLICY